-- Borough of Sea Bright's ocean-facing seawall, including an extension currently under construction - Riverfront bulkheads built and maintained by homeowners - Riverfront bulkheads built and maintained by the Borough of Sea Bright - Stormwater outfalls - USACE Atlantic Coast of New Jersey, Sandy Hook to Barnegat Inlet Beach Erosion Control Project (Section 1 - Sea Bright to Ocean Township, New Jersey) - erosion control project
+- Borough of Sea Bright's ocean-facing seawall, including an extension currently under construction - Riverfront bulkheads built and maintained by homeowners on their private property - Riverfront bulkheads built and maintained by the Borough of Sea Bright on municipally-owned property - Stormwater outfalls maintained by the Borough of Sea Bright - USACE Atlantic Coast of New Jersey, Sandy Hook to Barnegat Inlet Beach Erosion Control Project (Section 1 - Sea Bright to Ocean Township, New Jersey) - coastal storm risk management erosion control project

-The following USACE projects that were built and are maintained for navigation purposes are also located in the study area:
+The following projects that were built and are maintained for navigation purposes are also located in the study area:

-- Shrewsbury & Navesink Rivers Federal navigation projects - Shrewsbury & Navesink Rivers state navigation projects
+- Shrewsbury & Navesink Rivers Federal (USACE) navigation projects - Shrewsbury & Navesink Rivers state navigation projects

 The ocean-facing seawall was originally built to protect a railroad that traveled through Sea Bright.
 The stone structure is now currently maintained by the Borough of Sea Bright as a public flood risk management project (Figure 8).
 It spans most of the study area, and is continuous but for a one-third mile gap near the Chapel Beach Club; the seawall is currently being extended in this area, and is assumed in place for the future with- and without-project conditions.
 Bulkheads that line the Shrewsbury River are mostly privately built and maintained, and are of various elevations and condition (Figure 9).
 Most are at or below an elevation of +6 feet NAVD88.
-The borough built and maintains bulkheads located at the end of public streets.
+The Borough built and maintains bulkheads on municiptally-owned land located at the end of public streets.
 These bulkheads were reinforced and elevated to +7 feet NAVD88 after Hurricane Sandy.

 Flapgates have been installed in Sea Bright to promote one-way flow through the stormwater outfalls.
 Flapgates are water control structures that allow water to pass one way, generally away from streets and homes.
 These flapgates have proved to be largely ineffective.
 Significant quantities of water leak through the flapgates and water seeps through privately-owned bulkheads, which are porous due to poor design and/or maintenance.
-In several locations, the borough has installed manual check valves to seal the outfalls during abnormally high tides (i.e., spring tides or coastal storms).
+In several locations, the Borough has installed manual check valves to seal the outfalls during abnormally high tides (i.e., spring tides or coastal storms).
 The check valves have proved to be more effective.
 The valves are operated by the Borough Department of Public Works in cooperation with the Borough Police Department, which operates the community flood warning system.
 However, local residents sometimes open/close the valves independently and irregularly in response to tidal conditions.
 Although there are operational problems with the valves, the main problem of recurrent flooding appears to be leakage through and over the bulkheads along the river.